ryanmusante/ry-install/README.md

 ## Safety and Reliability

+> [!NOTE]
-Every managed file is written atomically: content is rendered to a temp file on the same filesystem, pre-validated where a validator exists (`nft -c` for the ruleset), backed up, moved into place with `mv -T`, then re-read and compared.
+> Every managed file is written atomically: content is rendered to a temp file on the same filesystem, pre-validated where a validator exists (`nft -c` for the ruleset), backed up, moved into place with `mv -T`, then re-read and compared.
 A mismatch restores the backup.

 Backups are `<path>.ry.bak` for the 4 boot files and for `fstab` during its rewrite.
 Any other managed file whose pre-existing content differed at first adoption gets a one-time `<path>.ry.orig`.